What the Rose did to the Cypress: Variants

 Orientalist Garcin de Tassy himself noted, in an 1868 publication, that he knew at least six translations of the story: one from a man named "Nem Chand" or "Prem Chand", which he translated in 1860, in Revue orientale et américaine; another supposedly translated from Persian; at least two versions penned by escrivener Ahmad Ali.

+Variants also exist in Armenia, Turkestan and one was collected by Haxthausen.

-Scholars point that the Persian tale is parallel to the story The Splendid Tale of Prince Diamond, and The Tender Tale of Prince Yasamîn and Princess Almond, both present in The Arabian Nights.
+Scholars Ulrich Marzolph and Richard van Leewen point that the Persian tale is parallel to the story The Splendid Tale of Prince Diamond, and The Tender Tale of Prince Yasamîn and Princess Almond, both present in The Arabian Nights.

-A variant from the Caucasus region was collected by Adolf Dirr, titled Von Balai und von Boti.
+Linguist Adolf Dirr published a Caucasian variant titled Von Balai und von Boti.

 In a Georgian variant, Gulambara and Sulambara, after a prince is banished by his father and meets a mysterious yet helpful boy in his wanderings, both reach a city.
 One day, the prince goes out and sees a tower with a row of spiked heads nearby.
 The prince asks the meaning of a gruesome sight: the princess asks any potential suitor a riddle, "Who are Gulambara and Sulambara?".
 The prince knows Gulambara and Sulambara are names of flowers, but he is given a chance to answer correctly.